Deciding polyhedrality of spectrahedra: Introduction

 In this case, the diagonalizability criterion is genuinely lost.

 In this paper we consider the question of algorithmically telling polyhedra from spectrahedra.
 This question was first addressed by Ramana~\cite{ramana98} with a focus on the computational complexity.
-Our results regarding the structure of spectrahedra strengthen and generalize those of~\cite{ramana98} and we present a simple algorithm to test if a spectrahedron $S = \bset{ x }{ A(x) \succeq 0 }$ is a polyhedron.
+Our results regarding the structure of spectrahedra strengthen and generalize those of~\cite{ramana98} and we present a simple algorithm to test if a spectrahedron $S = \bset{ x }{ A(\x) \succeq 0 }$ is a polyhedron.
 The algorithm we propose consists of two main components:

 Finding a \emph{fast} algorithm is not to be expected: Ramana~\cite{ramana98} showed that deciding whether a spectrahedron is polyhedral is NP-hard.
 As detailed later, the `Containment' step, which is coNP-hard by the results in~\cite{ktt12}, is done by enumerating all vertices/rays of $\approx{S}$.
-This is clearly not feasible in practise and we make no claim that our algorithm is suitable for preprocessing semidefinite programs.
-However, as in the case of the `vertex enumeration problem' for polyhedra, it is of considerable interest to have a \emph{practical} algorithm for exploration, experimentation, hypothesis testing with spectrahedra.
+This is clearly not feasible in practice and we make no claim that our algorithm is suitable for preprocessing semidefinite programs.
+However, as in the case of the `vertex enumeration problem' for polyhedra, it is of considerable interest to have a \emph{practical} algorithm for exploration, experimentation, and hypothesis testing with spectrahedra.
 Our motivation arose in exactly this context.
-We nevertheless anticipate applications of our algorithm in the area of (combinatorial) optimization in particular in connection with \emph{semidefinite extended formulations}; see, for example,~\cite{fmptw,grr12}.
+We nevertheless anticipate applications of our algorithm in the area of (combinatorial) optimization in particular in connection with \emph{semidefinite extended formulations}\footnote{In this context it is also of interest to detect codimension-one faces of projections of spectrahedra.
+However, making statements about projections of spectrahedra is generally more challenging as they are geometrically less well-behaved and less (algebraic) information (such as polynomials vanishing on the boundary) is available.}; see, for example,~\cite{fmptw,grr12}.
 In Section~\ref{sec:algorithm} our algorithm is discussed in some detail and illustrated along an example.
 We close with some remarks regarding implementation and the complexity of the approximation step.